Code-Institute-Submissions/mildew-detection/README.md

 ## **Features**
 The application is designed using streamlit library.
 It is has a sidebar menu with five navigation links.

-**Navigation** The dashboard developed is a multipage streamlit application with sidebar navigation links.
+**Navigation** The dashboard developed is a multipage streamlit application with sidebar navigation checkbox links.
 The navigation links provides quick access to the five pages listed:

 - **Page 1: Quick Project Summary**
 This page displays a brief overview of the project requirements and the dataset